Ananya-0306/Ananya-0306/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ananya-0306&label=Profile%20views&color=0e75b6&style=flat" alt="ananya-0306" /> </p>
          <!-- About me -->

 - 💡What can I tell you about myself?
 I dream a lot sometimes they come true :) Like writing poetry, like paintings, like loving a few precious people.
 I have a passion for learning and sharing my knowledge with others a public as possible.
 You can see a full list of what I am up to on [Hashnode](https://develover.hashnode.dev/).
-If you found value in something I have created, please feel free to send a tip, give me a shout out on [Instagram](https://www.instagram.com/_iananya__/), and sign up for my newsletter at [Hacksociety]([https://hacksociety.biz](https://www.hackittech.com/Hac-Society/index.html)) I would love to see you join.
+If you found value in something I have created, please feel free to send a tip, give me a shout-out on [Instagram]([https://www.instagram.com/_iananya__/](https://www.instagram.com/ananya_chatterjeeee/?igsh=MXY4YjB4aDhrNHA1OA%3D%3D)), and sign up for my newsletter at [Hacksociety]([https://hacksociety.biz](https://www.hackittech.com/Hac-Society/index.html)) I would love to see you join.
-- 💬I am working on building my online presence and doing my bit to spread knowledge & mentor fellow developers who are starting our their programming journey.
+- 💬I am working on building my online presence and doing my bit to spread knowledge & mentor fellow developers who are starting their programming journey.
 - 📫 How to reach me **hiddenghostwillkillyou@protonmail.com**
 ----
 <!--Tech Stack -->